tylerlong/glip-hubot-demo/README.md

 You can start glip-hubot-demo locally by running:

-    % bin/hubot
+    % bin/hubot -a glip -n hubot

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    glip-hubot-demo>
+    hubot>

-Then you can interact with glip-hubot-demo by typing `glip-hubot-demo help`.
+Then you can interact with glip-hubot-demo by typing `hubot help`.

-    glip-hubot-demo> glip-hubot-demo help
+    hubot> hubot help
-    glip-hubot-demo animate me <query> - The same thing as `image me`, except adds [snip] glip-hubot-demo help - Displays all of the help commands that glip-hubot-demo knows about.
+    hubot animate me <query> - The same thing as `image me`, except adds [snip] hubot help - Displays all of the help commands that glip-hubot-demo knows about.
     ...

 ### Configuration